 Career Development provides an online job board where faculty can post vacancies at their studios or businesses.
-To access the job board (collegecentral.com/sva), faculty should register as a new employer, and the Career Development staff will email them a password and site access within one business day.
+To access the job board (collegecentral.com/sva), faculty should first register as a new employer.
+The Career Development staff will send an approval link via email, and then the faculty member can create their log-in and password and post any available positions.
 Faculty who receive direct requests from employers for student referrals should contact Career Development so that the staff can explain how to post opportunities on the SVA job board.
 In this way, any illegal or unethical issues can be avoided.